 The Taste Sense: Kids that are hypersensitive to taste often prefer very bland foods and dislike anything spicy or flavorful.
 It’s common for them to be picky eaters.

 The Smell Sense: A sensory sensitivity with smells will look like a child that can’t stand to smell anything.
 They complain about other’s food at the table, may refuse to wear items that have a “smell”, and want little or no smell in their soap.
+If your child actually gags at the smell of food, it can literally be making them sick to their stomach.

 The Touch Sense: Children that are sensitive to touch, are often called tactile defensive.
 They do not like to get messy.
 They may not like to walk barefoot, especially in grass or sand.
 These children are also often picky eaters because if you don’t like to touch something with your hands, you likely aren’t going to want to feel it in your mouth.